h2non/nar/README.md

 Default: `null`

 Include global dependencies in the nar archive.
-It should define an array strings with packages names
+It should define an array of strings with packages names

 nar will resolve globally installed packages (via [requireg][requireg]) and will bundle them into the archive